maueroats/teaching/content/intermediate-cs/ch11/11_project.md

 ---

 In this project you will design a house of your own.
 You will write functions to create the house and functions to determine how much it will cost.
 Your costs do not have to be realistic.

+## Timeline

+We will spend two whole days working on this in class.
+I expect it will take 2-4 additional hours outside of class, although this will depends on your understanding and how ambitious of a house you create.

+Check in points:

+1. Paper sketch and function outline approved for house image.
+2. Style check of two completed functions.
+3. House functions completed.
+4. Paper outline of functions approved for costs.
+5. Cost functions completed.

+Work days:
+1. Sketch house.
+Outline functions needed.
+Write two of them house functions.
+Check off 1 and 2.
+Complete house at home.
+2. Decide costs, outline functions needed.
+Start writing cost functions.
+   Complete cost functions at home.
+3. Do we need a third work day??
+We will find out.

+Due: Thursday after Thanksgiving (note: we will work on new material this week).

 ## House